frappe/erpnext_documentation/README.md

 ### How to contribute?

-1. To learn about contributing to this repository, visit [this WIKI section](https://github.com/frappe/erpnext/wiki/How-To-Contribute-to-the-ERPNext-Documentation-(The-Lengthy-Version)).
+1. To learn how to contribute to ERPNext documentation, visit [this WIKI section](https://github.com/frappe/erpnext/wiki/How-To-Contribute-to-the-ERPNext-Documentation-(The-Lengthy-Version)).

 1. To know how content in the documentation is formatted, visit [this WIKI page](https://github.com/frappe/erpnext/wiki/Page-format-for-ERPNext-docs).

 Check out our website http://erpnext.com/

 Start a free trial at https://erpnext.com/pricing

 #### License